Kitware/CDash/docs/install.md

 ## Finish CDash installation

 Open up your new CDash instance in a web browser.
-You should be automatically redirected to `install.php`.
+You should be automatically redirected to `/install`.
 Fill out the installation form to create the database tables and the initial admin user.

 Once that is complete you can create a project and start submitting builds to it.